 The only way to buy Herbalife™️ is to buy it from a distributor; someone who sells the product near you.
 Finding a distributor is not hard, because it seems like everyone is selling it!
 To become a distributor as well, you fill out a sign-up sheet and then you will get contacted by Herbalife™️ to get started.
 The benefit of Herbalife™️ is that you aren't purchasing through a giant company site, but a much smaller middle man that can directly give you what you want for your goal.

 The idea of Herbalife™️ sounds amazing; you get advice, supplements and direct access to someone or a website that can help your exact question.
 But is Herbalife™️ even worth it?
 Are the products phenomenal and is the advice sounds?
 Or is it just a giant scam to make money off of the billion-dollar fitness industry?

 Let's look at their protein:

-Next we will look at their coveted meal replacement or Formula 1 Shake, that also has questionable ingredients that contradicts the description:
+Next, we will look at their coveted meal replacement or Formula 1 Shake, that also has questionable ingredients that contradict the description:

-In addition to the hypocrisy of what is on the site versus the actually ingredients, although there are not a natural holistic company, their claim "We make nutrition products with protein, fiber and vitamins to complement a balanced diet and support a healthy, active life," doesn't seem to authentic or inline with what they do.
+In addition to the hypocrisy of what is on the site versus the actually ingredients, although there is not a natural holistic company, their claim "We make nutrition products with protein, fiber and vitamins to complement a balanced diet and support a healthy, active life," doesn't seem too authentic or inline with what they do.

-Clients who use Herbalife™️ to get healthy, are basically consuming genetically modified ingredients, an overload of vitamins and are replacing real foods with low quality factory made supplements.
-The final verdict is scroll past it on Instagram and eat some real foods!
+Clients who use Herbalife™️ to get healthy, are basically consuming genetically modified ingredients, an overload of vitamins and are replacing real foods with low-quality factory-made supplements.
+The final verdict is to scroll past it on Instagram and eat some real foods!